-A research report is a reliable source to recount details about a conducted research and is most often considered to be a true testimony of all the work done to garner specificities of research.
+A research report is a reliable source to recount details about a conducted research.
+It is most often considered to be a true testimony of all the work done to garner specificities of research.

 The various sections of a research report are: